Bunty Avieson

 Carolyn "Bunty" Avieson is an Australian journalist, feature writer, novelist and academic.

 Career

 Avieson has a PhD and a Master of Philosophy from Macquarie University, as well as an Associate Diploma of Journalism from RMIT University.
 In 2008–2009 she worked as a media consultant to newspaper Bhutan Observer, partly funded by the United Nations Development Program and was a consultant to Journalists Without Borders, Asia Pacific Desk.

 Avieson has published three novels, a novella and travel memoir; and been translated into Japanese, German and Thai.
 She is the recipient of two Ned Kelly Awards.
 In the 1990s she was editorial director of mass market women's magazines Woman's Day and New Idea.
 She is a senior lecturer in journalism and media at the University of Sydney.

+Avieson served on the Wikimedia Australia Board from August 2021 to September 2025.
+In 2023, she taught a group of nuns in Bhutan how to edit Wikipedia so they could create and improve articles about their own country.